hal-9001-v/hal-9001-v.github.io/blog-posts/PathFindingPrinciples/Pathfinding-principles.md

 ```
 <br/>

-The above function is executed for every tile.
-What's left is to apply this process to every possible tile that covers each collider in our list.
+The above function is executed in every tile.
+All what's left is executing is in evey possible tile that covers every collider in our list.

 <br/>